superfliege/azure-docs.de-de/articles/active-directory/users-groups-roles/licensing-ps-examples.md

 $expectedDisabledPlans = GetDisabledPlansForSKU $skuId $servicePlansFromGroups

-#process all members in the group
-Get-MsolGroupMember -All -GroupObjectId $groupId
-    #get full info about each user in the group
+#process all members in the group and get full info about each user in the group looping through group members.
-    Get-MsolUser -ObjectId {$_.ObjectId} | Foreach {
+Get-MsolGroupMember -All -GroupObjectId $groupId | Get-MsolUser -ObjectId {$_.ObjectId} | Foreach {
         $user = $_;
         $operationResult = "";